IMG Counselor

 About IMG Counselor

 Welcome to IMG Counselor, your trusted companion in navigating the complex journey of International Medical Graduate (IMG) applications.
+Founded with a vision to empower aspiring medical professionals, we are led by esteemed medical educator and mentor, Dr. Ranjodh Gill.

 Our Mission